-While class meetings will highlight most parts of the material, you are expected to complete the reading assignments on the calendar for each class meeting, as it provides more examples & explanations of the material.
-Assignments, participation exercises, quizzes, and exams will assess understanding of classroom and textbook material.
+While class meetings will highlight most parts of the material, you are expected to complete the reading assignments on the calendar for each class meeting, as it provides additional examples and explanations of the material.
+Assignments, participation exercises / exit tickets, quizzes, and exams will assess understanding of classroom and textbook material.
 Make sure to ask about anything you do not fully understand prior to an exam, quiz, or assignment.

-Graded Homework Assignments
+Graded Assignments

 Be sure to prepare for these assignments by first completing the reading assignments and practice exercises.
-Assignments will be graded for accuracy and completeness, not just on whether they were attempted, and you must include justification for each answer you give.
+Assignments that are graded will be graded for accuracy and completeness, not just on whether they were attempted.
 Late assignments will be penalized 10% per calendar day (including weekends and holidays).
 However, if the instructor is notified in advance that an assignment will be late for a valid reason (starting the assignment too late, not knowing how to do an assignment, and/or calculator/computer issues on or near the due date are NOT valid reasons), the late penalty may be reduced or eliminated.
 Also, late submissions may not be accepted for any credit once grading and/or post-mortem feedback have been provided to the class and/or any of its students for a particular assignment.
 In general, class time cannot be allotted to the post-mortem review of homework.
 For review of graded homework, please attend my office hours and/or see the course tutors.
 Homework assignments are not to be worked on and not to be submitted during class time.
-The penalty is a grade of ZERO on that assignment - no warnings or exceptions!
+The penalty for this will be a grade of ZERO on that assignment - no warnings or exceptions!